 Rt.
 Hon.
 Tom Clarke, MP, CBE, fmr.
 Minister of Film

 At the start of production we didn’t know how the story would end, nor when, so conventional broadcaster funding was never an option.
 Inspired by the example of our subject, we made it anyway, on a shoe string budget with borrowed equipment and every favor we could beg.
-While this fact may leave a few rough edges, we feel this is a small price to pay for a truly uncontrived story that is allowed to happen naturally.
-Only a handful of so-called ‘fly on the wall’ documentaries really are.
+While this fact may leave a few rough edges, we feel this is a small price to pay for an uncontrived story that is allowed to happen naturally.

 John had always declared that he intended to use all his savings to record his debut professional album.
 This much we knew from the start, but nothing more, the rest of the story just evolved.
 So we left him at it, sometimes for months, to street perform and save money for the recording, and occasionally we picked up the camera at short notice to follow him around.

-With concentrated filming day after day, in today’s media savvy culture, it is difficult to prevent people consciously or sub-consciously refining the ‘character’ they wish to appear.
+In a media savvy culture it’s difficult to prevent people consciously or sub-consciously refining the ‘character’ they wish to appear.
 The filming on THE PEOPLE’S TENOR was done so infrequently over such a long period of time that John never really focused on his role as the ‘subject of a film’ – a film he probably didn’t think would ever be made.

 THE PEOPLES TENOR was shot in full HD on location in 3 countries between 2009-2011.
 A street performer is a traveler, so the film is almost a travelogue of every region of Britain with footage of John either performing or working in Glasgow, Edinburgh, York, Cambridge, London, Essex, Brighton and Plymouth, and outside Britain in Prague (Czech Republic).